bigbird231/Algorithms/README.md

 # Algorithm

-A bundle of duplicated implement of data structure and complex algorithm!
+A bundle of duplicated implement of data structure and complex algorithm.

+## Java

+## JavaScript